There’s nowhere else like Deal. It has been pivotal in many UK events throughout history.

 Deal’s town motto is Adjuvate Advenas: “Befriend the Stranger”

 For fifty years, our volunteer-run Museum has been collating, curating and protecting the history of this fascinating town and surrounding area.
-Deal has often been pivotal in the history of Britain.
-We have artefacts telling its story, which add depth and colour to our understanding of the past.
+We have artefacts telling Deal’s story, which add depth and colour to our understanding of the past.

 Our ground floor gallery celebrates Deal’s maritime history.
 Find out about town’s main industry in the 18th century (smuggling), and the treacherous Goodwin Sands.
 See the many incarnations of the pier and a collection of lifejackets of national importance.